Last updated on: June 29th, 2022

 Critical Illness Leave

-An employee who has been in continuous employment for at least 90 days and is a family member of a critically ill child is entitled to unpaid leave up to 36 weeks for providing support and care to the child.
+An employee who has been in continuous employment for at least 90 days and is a family member of a critically ill child is entitled to unpaid leave for up to 36 weeks to provide support and care to the child.

-An employee who has been in continuous employment for at least 90 days and is a family member of a critically ill adult is entitled to unpaid leave for up to 16 weeks for providing support and care to the ill adult.
+An employee who has been in continuous employment for at least 90 days and is a family member of a critically ill adult is entitled to unpaid leave for up to 16 weeks to provide support and care to the ill adult.

 If more than one employee who is employed by the same employer is entitled to critical illness leave with respect to the same child/adult, the employer is not required to grant the leave to more than one employee at a time.